-Even after I had left home at 18, I chose to keep who I was a secret from my family: A yoga practicing, tarot reading, intuitive, wiccan practicing, witchy woman with a healthy creative and sexual energy.
-All this in a desperate bid to keep some sort of connection with them.
+Even after I had left home at eighteen, I chose to keep who I was a secret from my family.
 Revealing who and what I was and being fully authentic meant I would lose them forever.

 So instead, I donned the mask of the entertainer, of the pacifist and the lost, little sister.
 I pushed my rage and resentment towards them deep down because I would rather suffer in silence and be perceived as weak than be open about who I was.

-Despite my deeply buried fury towards them because I felt I HAD to hide who I was from them...
-I also realized that I had lied more to my family than to anyone else.
+Despite my deeply buried fury towards them because I felt I HAD to hide who I was from them for so long, I have also realized that I have lied more to my family than to anyone else.
 I lied to be seen as "ok" and loveable, giving them the false hope that perhaps I might just come back to their faith someday.
 I can justify it as much as I want, and yet I can not avoid the fact that I lived a lie out of fear.
-And I am not proud of it at all.
+And I am ashamed of how cowardly I was.

 Those who know me would probably say that I seem to be unafraid of anything.
-And yet I was afraid of myself.
-I was afraid of who I was.
-By not being honest about who I am, I was only extending my own pain and keeping myself small.
-My family are who they are, and they don't seem like they will change anytime soon.
-They are honest about that much.
-Why should I not be?
+And yet here I was, afraid of myself.
+I was afraid of who I was because that was unacceptable and unlovable.
+And worst of all, not being honest about who I am, was only extending my own pain and keeping me 'small'.

 Being alone without connection was one of the deepest fears I had and the JWs surely played on that to keep their flock intact.
 After 41 years on this planet, I have finally healed myself enough to be ok with being alone.
 I know that my lesson through all this was to learn how to stand on my own two feet.
 It was a harsh lesson, but I have embraced it as my friend.